-- Resistance between the copper-clad steel ground rod and the earth ground must not exceed 25 Ohms. - On ATEX-certified units, the external ground lug must be connected to the customer's protective ground system via 9 AWG (6 mm) ground wire.
-After the connection is made, apply a non-acidic grease to the surface of the external ground lug to prevent corrosion.
+- Resistance between the copper-clad steel ground rod and the earth ground must not exceed 25 Ohms. - On ATEX-certified units, the external ground lug must be connected to the customer's protective ground system via 9 AWG (6 mm2) ground wire.
+After the connection is made, apply a non-acidic grease to the surface of the external ground lug to prevent corrosion. - The equipment-grounding conductors used between the gas chromatograph (GC) and the copper-clad steel ground rod must be sized according to your local regulations.